Ken-Yeung/eztool/README.md

  - Link Tree
  - File Transfer Server
  - Api Initial Template
 ### Instagram Auto Following Bot :robot:
  - This is the very first script that I created for aggressively generate numbers of Following and Follower for IG profile
  - Using Python plugin Selenium to achieve the objective
+## Option Data Crawler